 Crowdsourcing activities by student clubs and organizations are not permitted.
 Individuals can make a tax-deductible donation to the Student Activities Fund through the Office of Institutional Advancement.
 If you have questions about the process for accepting donations to your club/org, please email firstname.lastname@example.org.

 It is your responsibility to make sure you have sufficient approved funds before confirming a reservation or publicizing an event.
+Please note that for the duration of shelter in place, ASMC will not be funding travel expenses; the table below is for reference in a typical semester.

 |I Want to Pay (for)...||How to Pay|